fhermeni/benchmarks-tdsc/README.md

 By default, the benchmarks is made for being used over the Grid'5000 platform.
 The script that is dedicated to that is `g5k-process.sh`.
 It is used by the `bench-*` scripts.
-To adapt the execution to another environment, create a script similar to `g5k-process.sh` and declare it into `bench-ratio-single.sh`. `standalone-process.sh` can be used to process the workload on a single node
+To adapt the execution to another environment, create a script similar to `g5k-process.sh` and declare it into `bench-ratio-single.sh`. `local-process.sh` can be used to process the workload on a single node.

 The following command run all the benchmarks.
 It uses the workload inside `wkld-tdsc` and stores the result inside the folder `output`.